Here’s the bad news – everything you’ve learned to date about Scottsdale, Arizona emotional support animal letters is likely wrong.

 Our purpose is to help more people live a happier and better life.

-Compliance With Applicable Fair Housing Standards
+Compliance With Applicable Fair Housing Premiums

 You see, the problem begins when a client has a disability that’s not obvious.
 Cousin Johnny’s home from Iraq and is missing a limb — that’s an easy one to spot.